redshiftlogistics/redshiftlogistics.github.io/_posts/2020-04-19-combat-improvement.md

 ## Fighting styles

-As seen previously, the Viper Mk3 is incredibly fast & maneuverable, meaning it should easily be able to maintain a high time on target, while also being able to dodge shots & stay in your opponent's blind spots.
+As seen previously, the Viper Mk3 is incredibly fast & manoeuvrable, meaning it should easily be able to maintain a high time on target, while also being able to dodge shots & stay in your opponent's blind spots.

 With a high time on target you will get full value out of any continuous or rapid-fire weaponry, such as lasers, or multicannons.
 Or alternatively you could use high damage, low fire-rate weapons while spending the time in between firing to dodge shots from your opponent.
 Just keep in mind the small power distributor, this will limit your capacity for continuous fire, making the second option a more appealing choice if you want high damage.